Bank Statement Import Software for Australian Accountants

 Email import (client-forwarded statements)

-For clients whose banks are not yet CDR-enrolled, or who prefer not to authorise a data connection, Reconlink generates a unique email address for each client in your practice.
-The client — or their bookkeeper — forwards a PDF or CSV bank statement to that address.
+Reconlink generates a unique email address for each client in your practice.
+The client — or their bookkeeper — forwards a PDF, Excel, or CSV bank statement to that address.
 Reconlink parses the statement automatically and loads the transactions into the reconciliation queue.

 The bookkeeper never touches the file.
 There is no portal login for the client, no upload process, and no reformatting required.
 The client does what they already do — download a statement from their online banking, and forward the email.
 Reconlink handles the rest.

-This method handles the reality that many small business clients will not authorise a live bank connection but will forward a monthly PDF.
+This method handles the reality that many small business clients will not learn a new tool but will forward a monthly PDF.
 It meets clients where they are rather than requiring a behaviour change.

-For situations where neither the CDR feed nor email import is available, Reconlink accepts direct CSV and PDF uploads.
-The bookkeeper downloads the statement from online banking and uploads it to the relevant client's workspace.
+When forwarding by email is not convenient, Reconlink accepts direct CSV, Excel, and PDF uploads.
+The bookkeeper downloads the statement from online banking and drag-and-drops it into the relevant client's workspace.
 Reconlink parses the file and runs the same automated coding pipeline.

-For step-by-step setup instructions for all three methods, see How to import bank statements in Reconlink.
+For step-by-step setup instructions for both methods, see How to import bank statements in Reconlink.

 How Reconlink handles non-standard formats and difficult clients